How and When to Change the Amount of Child Support Payments in Texas

 A child support modification in Texas to happens under two circumstances.
 First, it has been three years since the last child support order in Texas.
 Also, the new requested amount is at least 20% or $100 different from the previous amount ordered.

-Secondly, when a "material and substantial" change in circumstances has happened in the parent's life.
+Secondly, when a "material and substantial" change in circumstances has happened in the parent's life, a modification may be requested.
 Material and substantial change typically must include:

 - An increase or decrease in the noncustodial parent's income;